-Select NONE to allow the zone to function as normally programmed.
+Select NONE to allow zone 4 to function as normally programmed.
 The default is NONE.

-Select ECP to enable communication between the communicator and an Ademco/Honeywell panel using the +Z- terminals.
+Select ECP to enable communication between the communicator and an Ademco/ Honeywell panel using the +Z4- terminals.
 Using the Ademco/Honeywell ECP Bus, the communicator can add, delete, and change user codes as well as arm and disarm the Ademco/Honeywell panel.
-The communicator will forward alarm messages from the Ademco/Honeywell panel to the monitoring center.
+The communicator will forward alarm messages from the Ademco/Honeywell panel to the central station.

-Select DSC to enable communication between the communicator and a DSC PowerSeries panel using the Z- terminal.
+Select DSC to enable communication between the communicator and a DSC PowerSeries panel using the Z4- terminal.
 Using the DSC bus, the communicator can add, delete, and change user codes as well as arm and disarm the DSC panel.
-The communicator will forward alarm messages from the DSC panel to the monitoring center.
+The communicator will forward alarm messages from the DSC panel to the central station.